 - The installation must allow access for adequate chimney sweeping and flue cleaning. - Avoid using bends greater than 45° to the vertical.
 All flue pipe sections should be as close to the vertical as possible. - All joints in the flue system must be effectively sealed. - All flue sockets must face upwards.
 On completing the installation of the appliance, the chimney, hearth and walls adjacent to the cooker must conform to local or national regulations currently in force.
-In the United Kingdom, the appropriate sections of the Building Regulations must be conformed to. - Air inlet grilles should be positioned so that they are not liable to blockage.
+(AS/NZS 2918/2018) - Air inlet grilles should be positioned so that they are not liable to blockage. - An air extraction device shall not be used in the same room as the appliance unless adequate additional ventilation is provided.

-- An air extraction device shall not be used in the same room as the appliance unless adequate additional ventilation is provided. - A flue cleaning door should be fitted to provide access for cleaning the flue and chimney. - Check the appliance for soundness of seals between casting and main components and that all supplied parts and fittings are correctly fitted. - Ensure the appliance is left operational and hand over the operating instructions and operating tools supplied. - Before leaving the installation, demonstrate the operation of the appliance to the user.
+- A flue cleaning door should be fitted to provide access for cleaning the flue and chimney. - Check the appliance for soundness of seals between casting and main components and that all supplied parts and fittings are correctly fitted. - Ensure the appliance is left operational and hand over the operating instructions and operating tools supplied. - Before leaving the installation demonstrate the operation of the appliance to the user.
 Explain all controls and flue way access for cleaning.